AbstractSDK/abstract/packages/abstract-sdk/README.md

 [![](https://docs.rs/abstract-sdk/badge.svg)](https://docs.rs/abstract-sdk) [![](https://img.shields.io/crates/v/abstract-sdk)](https://crates.io/crates/abstract-sdk)

-This crate provides a set of modular Adapters for developers to use in their [CosmWasm](https://cosmwasm.com/) smart-contracts.
+This crate provides a set of modular APIs for developers to use in their [CosmWasm](https://cosmwasm.com/) smart-contracts.

 ## Getting started

-To get started with the Abstract SDK you first need to understand the basic features that we provide and how you can use those features to create composable smart-contract Adapters.
+To get started with the Abstract SDK you first need to understand the basic features that we provide and how you can use those features to create composable smart-contract APIs.

 ### Features

 Abstract features are traits that can be implemented on a struct.
 Depending on the use-case that struct can represent a smart-contract or it can be a simple struct that just implements a single feature.
 Each feature unlocks a function on the object which allows you to retrieve some information.
-By composing these features it is possible to write advanced Adapters that are automatically implemented on objects that support its required features.
+By composing these features it is possible to write advanced APIs that are automatically implemented on objects that support its required features.

-### Adapters
+### APIs

-The Abstract Adapters are objects that can only be retrieved if a contract or feature-object implements the required features/api traits.
+The Abstract APIs are objects that can only be retrieved if a contract or feature-object implements the required features/api traits.
 If the trait constraints for the Adapter is met it is automatically implemented on the object and allows you to retrieve the Adapter object.